 Instead, save this space on your academic CV for details that will bolster your academic credibility and suitability.

-For more information and advice on putting together your academic CV or any other aspect of your University of Birmingham application, please request information or speak to a member of our Admissions Team.
+For more information and advice on putting together your academic CV or any other aspect of your University of Birmingham application, please fill out a request information form or speak to a member of our Admissions Team.